nrfconnect/sdk-nrf/samples/suit/flash_companion/README.rst

 The sample is meant to be booted by the Secure Domain while performing the firmware update process using the :ref:`SUIT <ug_nrf54h20_suit_dfu>` firmware upgrade.

 The flash companion sample is not a standalone application.
-It is designed to work with the ``smp_transfer`` sample to facilitate firmware transfer to external flash.
+It is designed to work with the :ref:`nrf54h_suit_sample` sample to facilitate firmware transfer to external flash.

 .. _suit_flash_companion_config: